galaxyproject/training-material/topics/single-cell/tutorials/scatac-standard-processing-snapatac2/tutorial.md

 ## Feature selection
 Currently, our AnnData matrix does not contain any variables.
 The variables will be added in the following step with the function *pp.add_tile_matrix*.
-This creates a cell by bin matrix containing insertion counts across genome-wide 500-bp bins.
+This creates a cell-by-bin matrix containing insertion counts across genome-wide 500-bp bins.

 After creating the variables, the most accessible features are selected.
 > <hands-on-title> Select features </hands-on-title>